Practical Strategies for NORCs

-Today, programs have started in 25 states.
-Most are supported by various forms of public funding; some programs have been developed and are entirely supported by the private sector.
+Today, most NORC programs are supported by various forms of public funding; some programs have been developed and are entirely supported by the private sector.
 With such a critical mass of programs, the time was right to bring together the wealth of program experience, knowledge, and expertise that has accumulated in the field; in response, United Hospital Fund developed its NORC Blueprint website, to help planners, managers, funders, and policymakers develop more effective, high-quality NORC supportive service programs.

 Funded by the Daniels Fund, the Fan Fox & Leslie R. Samuels Foundation, the Harry and Jeanette Weinberg Foundation, and United Hospital Fund, the website defined guiding principles, identified elements of successful programs, presented helpful program development and management tools, and provided guidance on program financing to maximize the success of NORC programs.

 Recognizing the diversity of NORC program experience around the country and the wide range of individuals and organizations interested in promoting these programs' successful growth, NORC Blueprint convened a broad-based working group of program leaders from the nation's publicly funded NORC programs, as well as experts in social services, health care, and community development.

 The working group addressed the following interrelated components of NORC programs: